graemefoster/AzureApiManagementSample/readme.md

 It is not production quality.
 But it can be used to play and poke at a depoyment and to understand how to deploy all of this with Azure ARM templates.

-There are Azure DevOps pipelines in the repo to support automated deployment.
+There are sample Azure DevOps pipelines in the repo.
+The sample doesn't need these to function, but if you want to clone the repo, and make changes to the APIs, then they could be used as a starting point to wrap CI/CD pipelines around the sample.

 ## Platform Deployment from local machine